Meet Dr. Jennifer Nelson

 Interests outside of work.

-Dr. Jen is one spoiled rotten cat but loves all animals.
+Dr. Jen became a bonus mom to 3 wonderful kids in 2023 and has one spoiled rotten cat but loves all animals.
 She loves spending time with her family and friends eating a nice meal or working out.
 She runs, bikes, does body weight strength training, yoga and pilates on a regular basis.
-She rock climbs, hikes and paddles whenever she gets a chance and loves to just be outside.
+Before she became a bonus mom she also loved to go rock climbing, hiking and paddling whenever she got a chance and she still loves to just be outside.
 Most of the pictures on the site are from trips Dr. Jen has taken.
 She also loves going to musicals, dance performances, the symphony and various concerts and pre-COVID would go to once or twice a month.
 She also loves going to live sporting events with baseball and soccer being her favorite but really loves the experience of any live sport or performance.
 Really Dr. Jen just loves life and will likely join in with anything as long as it is not cleaning.

 Get started with Dr. Jen, today.